 With an extreme drought straining the city of Durham’s utilities, Duke University engaged NBW to design a stormwater management pond that would reduce its reliance on municipal water and help conserve the region’s other natural resources.
 Following a process involving students, faculty, and cross disciplinary professionals, the new landscape is now deeply integrated into the daily rituals and activities of campus life.

-To reduce reliance on potable water, Duke University engaged NBW to design a stormwater re-use pond to supply its chilled water plant.
-Capturing stormwater runoff from 265 acres, more than half of which is impervious surface, the pond will reduce the campus’ use of potable water by roughly 100 million gallons per year.
-Located between Towerview Road and Circuit Drive, the pond was originally envisioned in Duke’s 1924 master plan by the Olmsted Brothers.
+Capturing stormwater runoff from 265 acres, more than half of which is impervious surface, Duke Pond has reduced the campus’s use of potable water by roughly 200 million gallons per year.
+Located between Towerview Road and Circuit Drive, the pond also fulfills the original Olmsted vision for the campus in Duke’s 1924 master plan.

 Collaborators: Mark Hough, FASLA - University Landscape Architect, Duke Facilities Management, McAdams Company